anandjage/nacleanR/README.md

 <!-- badges: end -->

+## DESCRIPTION

+The goal of nacleanr is to provide functions that aide in data cleansing.
+It comprises of functions to
+\* **Probe the percentage of missing values** within the variables
+\* **Find valid & invalid variables** from point of view of percentage of missing data
-The goal of nacleanr is to **Removes Variables with Missing Values** above user defined limit from a dataset .
+\* **Remove Variables with Missing Values** above user defined limit from a dataset
+\* **Calculate age variable in years** from an existing calendar year variable in dataset by subtracting year variable from System Date

 ## Installation

+*Update:Package is currently not available on CRAN*
+*Please use GitHub to install development version*
 You can install the released version of nacleanr from [CRAN](https://CRAN.R-project.org) with: